Varenne: Career as a sire

-From 2003, when Varenne started his breeding career, until 2008, he stood at Allevamento Il Grifone in his homeland Italy.
+From 2003, when Varenne started his breeding career, until 2008, he stood at Allevamento Il Grifone in Vigone (Metropolitan City of Turin) in his homeland Italy.
 His first foal, delivered by the mare Vendee on January 5, 2004, was a colt named Icaro del Ronco.
 During the four years at Allevamento Il Grifone, Varenne sired between 126 and 168 foals per year.
 Among the offspring born 2004-2005 are Swedish star mare Lie Detector (SEK 4 886 131) with several wins in classic races to her name.
 Italian mare Lana Del Rio has won a number of Group 1 races, e.g. Gran Premio Nazionale.
 Lord Capar (Sweden/Italy) and Southwind Serena (USA) are two other successful trotters sired by Varenne.
 In 2008, Varenne was moved to Menhammar Stuteri outside Stockholm, Sweden, where Varenne's stands for c. €750 (insemination) + €15,000 (live foal).
 Menhammar veterinarian Johan Hellander, claims that Varenne is "a marvellous stud stallion" that "does exactly what you ask him to" and that Varenne's service would be more expensive if he were not so fertile.